 After conducting research, it was found that Galactomyces Ferment Filtrate is a “vehicle” that contributes to deeper penetration of the subsequent skincare products applied to the skin.
 Therefore, in Asian beauty, there is a skincare step called “first essence.”
 This essence is the first step in the skincare routine after cleansing and toner.

 First essences also differ from traditional essences, which are thicker and similar to serums and don’t contain very high concentrations of fermented ingredients.

 While the toner is mainly designed to balance the skin’s pH or provide the skin with partial hydration after washing the face, the first essence focuses more on actives.
-Therefore an essence is more expensive than a toner because it contains more concentrated and interesting ingredients.
+Therefore, an essence is more expensive than a toner because it contains more concentrated and exciting ingredients.